Duane Hagadone: Early life and career

-In addition to his home in Coeur d'Alene, Hagadone owned one of the largest estates in Palm Desert, California.
-It covers an area in excess of 64000 sqft.
+In addition to his home in Coeur d'Alene, Hagadone owned one of the largest estates in Palm Desert, California, covering an area in excess of 64000 sqft.
 The $30 million home is a futuristic spread which has 19 electronic, moveable glass walls that can open onto the mountain air and the vast network of pools that weave through the property.
 Hagadone also owned a 203 ft yacht Lady Lola, named in honor of his wife.
 The yacht is equipped with a fully functioning golf course and speed boats to retrieve stray golf balls.
 The yacht also has its own helipads and helicopters, along with a submarine that can accommodate three people at a time.